Simpsons Baseball References

 - Darryl Strawberry

 Various ailments befall all members of the softball team except, ironically, Darryl Strawberry, who plays Homer's position.
-The opposing team calls in a left-handed pitcher to face Strawberry with the bases loaded in the bottom of the ninth and Burns calls upon Homer despite Strawberry's multiple home run game because as Burns puts it, "Son, it's called playing the percentages."
-Homer wins the game via a walk off hit batsman.
+The opposing team calls in a left-handed pitcher to face Strawberry with the bases loaded in the bottom of the 9th and Burns calls upon Homer despite Strawberry's multiple home run game because as Burns puts it, "Son, it's called playing the percentages."
+Homer wins the game via a walk-off hit batsman.

 Other interesting touches in the game.
 Mattingly cuts off his sideburns, but is suspended for failing to cut off his sideburns, but still feels, "I still like him better than Steinbrenner."

 Bart and Lisa chant "Darryl, Darryl" a common chant that Strawberry faced.
 He silently sheds a tear in the outfield.

 In the DVD release of the season, the director's commentary notes that all of the players were great to work with except one who we won't name except his name rhymes with Manseco.
 Canseco was originally slated to have an extramarital affair with Edna Krabappel, Bart's teacher, but Canseco's then-wife objected.